flix/book/src/monadic-for-yield.md

 (1, 1) :: (1, 2) :: (2, 1) :: (2, 2) :: Nil
 ```

+## Guards

-Whereas the `for-yield` expression with a guard
+We can write `for-yield` expressions with a guard expression.
+For example, the
+program

 ```flix
 let l1 = 1 :: 2 :: Nil;